intermine/intermine-report-widgets/README.md

-# Report Widgets Service Reference
+# InterMine Report Widgets Service Reference Implementation

 A node.js reference implementation of a service for loading and rendering Report Widgets (Displayers).